Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-As will be seen when going to Page 1 above, Tabor left Bergen, Norway on Apr.
+As will be seen when going to Page 1 of the archive documents, Tabor left Bergen, Norway on Apr.
 7-1940, just 2 days before the German invasion - she arrived New York Apr.
-20.
+20. Her 1941 voyages also start on this document and continue on Page 2 (it'll be noticed that she appears to have had a long stay in New York that fall), which also shows a few 1942 voyages.

-According to the external website that I've linked to below, Tabor was in Convoy SL 101, which departed Freetown on Febr.
-21-1942 and arrived Liverpool on March 15; Tabor stopped at Belfast Lough that day.
-Her cargo is given as potash and general, and she had station 61 of the convoy.
-Other Norwegian ships also took part (Dagrun, Drammensfjord, Elin K. and Tanafjord).
+At the beginning of 1942, she's listed in Convoy SL 101, which departed Freetown on Febr.
+21 and arrived Liverpool on March 15; Tabor stopped at Belfast Lough that day.
+Her cargo is given as potash and general (A. Hague adds 1 passenger and 20 mails) and she had station 61 of the convoy.
+Dagrun, Drammensfjord, Elin K. and Tanafjord are also included - ref. external link provided within the Voyage Record above.

-The following month, she's listed in the westbound North Atlantic Convoy ON 83, which originated in Liverpool on Apr.
-4-1942 and arrived Halifax on the 17th.
+The following month she can be found, together with Emma Bakke, Katy (returned to port), Kong Haakon VII, Lynghaug, Norheim, Norsol (both returned), Olaf Bergh, Polartank (returned) and Siljestad, in the westbound North Atlantic Convoy ON 83, which originated in Liverpool on Apr.
+4 and arrived Halifax on the 17th.
 Tabor, however, was bound for New York, where she arrived Apr.
 20, having sailed from Clyde on Apr.
 4 - see Page 3.
-This convoy will be added to an individual page my Convoys section, but in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys.
+This convoy will be added to an individual page my Convoys section, but in the meantime, the ships sailing in it (and escorts) are named in the section listing ships in all ON convoys.

-Cook Gunnar Olaf Martinsen* (signed on in Glasgow on March 25-1942 - if this is so, he could not have been a member of crew on last voyage to the U.S.)
+Cook Gunnar Olaf Martinsen* Signed on in Glasgow on March 25-1942 - if this is so, he could not have been a member of crew on last voyage to the U.S. (unless he had paid off and signed on again with a different position?)

 The Scottish Messboy Donald Morrison, who is said to have signed on in Glasgow on Apr.
 1-1942, has been crossed out from the manifest, but he appears again further down, with a different joining date